tegeling/ConsentTools/README.md

 # Permissions and Record Sharing

 Privacy objects are Salesforce standard objects with sharing settings for internal and external access.
+External users have access to records based on record ownership and sharing settings.
+Records of Objects with Private external access (Individual and Contact Point Consent) need to be assigned to the external user as owner.
+The flow `IndividualTriggerChangeOwner` updates related privacy records if the Individual record owner is changed.

 ## Default Sharing Settings